ry-la/cse15l-lab-reports/lab-report-3/lab-report-3-week-6.md

 ![Git commands](git_push.jpg)

 I added an unnecessary comment just to showcase how using git from the terminal works.
-As you can see, `git push origin main` did not require a password because it was able to check our keys that we added to github and see that we were the right person.
+As you can see, `git push origin main` did not require a password because it was able to check our keys that we added to github and see that the computer was authorized.
 [Here](https://github.com/mingjiazhu/markdown-parser/commit/7bec68f9e05399c3fe6ef4633e44b176d2d4fcbc) is the commit history that showed this change.

 ## Copy whole directories

----

 When using `scp`, you can actually copy a whole directory over to the remote server vs. copying only one file by using `scp -r .`, where `-r` tells `scp` to recursively copy and `.` is the source and current directory.